cosmos/cosmos-sdk/docs/building-modules/keeper.md

 2. Marhsall `value` to `[]byte` using the codec `cdc`.
 3. Set the encoded value in the store at location `key` using the `Set(key []byte, value []byte)` method of the store.

-For more, see an example of `keeper`'s [methods implementation from the nameservice tutorial](https://github.com/cosmos/sdk-application-tutorial/blob/c6754a1e313eb1ed973c5c91dcc606f2fd288811/x/nameservice/internal/keeper/keeper.go).
+For more, see an example of `keeper`'s [methods implementation from the `staking` module](https://github.com/cosmos/cosmos-sdk/blob/3bafd8255a502e5a9cee07391cf8261538245dfd/x/staking/keeper/keeper.go).

 ## Next {hide}